-If you prefer to use other software, please contact support@ukllc.ac.uk and the UK LLC Data Team will be happy to assist you.
+If you prefer to use other software, please contact support@ukllc.ac.uk and the UK LLC Data Team will be happy to assist you and to review your request.
 Please be aware that alternative software packages may incur a fee.